 The useEffect claw is a React hook that allows us to run code at various stages of a component’s lifecycle.

-is is typically used to make API calls, update one component if the props alter, and operate any cleanup code.
+This is typically used to make API calls, update one component if the props alter, and operate any cleanup code.

 The useEffect and useState hooks can help you solve various problems, so keep them in your arsenal of React understanding!